karno/reqwest-oauth1/README.md

-# reqwest-oauth1: reqwest 💛 oauth1-request
+# reqwest-oauth1: reqwest ♡ oauth1-request

 Add feature of OAuth1 request to [reqwest](https://crates.io/crates/reqwest)  with [oauth1-request](https://crates.io/crates/oauth1-request).

 This library provides partial compatible interface of reqwest.

-You can use almost same as reqwest, and signing with OAuth1 authorization protocol.
+You can use this almost same as reqwest, and signing with OAuth1 authorization protocol.

+    Note: this crate is currently supporting the asynchronous Client (reqwest::Client) only.

 ## Installation